pconwell/edgerouter/README.md

 **FOUR**.
 Now upload the config file to github:

-     curl -i -X PUT -H 'Authorization: token YOUR-PRIVATE-GITHUB-API-KEY-HERE' -d '{"path": "config.bak", "message": "automated backup", "content": '"$temp64"', "sha": '"$hash"', "branch": "master"}' https://api.github.com/repos/pconwell/edgerouter/contents/config.boot.erxsfp
+     curl --request PUT --user "pconwell:TOKEN" --data '{"message": "automated backup", "content": '"$temp64"', "sha": '"$hash"'}' https://api.github.com/repos/pconwell/edgerouter/contents/config.boot.erxsfp

-I'm not really sure what the 'path' variable does, but it seems to be necessary.
 You can see that the content of the API call is your config file from step 3 and the sha hash is the hash from step 2.
 Again, you will want to change your username and repo name to match your github file.
 Also, if you have a different router you may want to change the 'erxsfp' part, but that's personal preference.

 That's all that's needed to back your config up to github.
 From here you have a few options, but the most automated way is to run the script each time you save a configuration using the CLI (not sure how/if this would work through the GUI).

-You just need to edit /etc/bash_completion.d/vyatta-cfg and towards the top-middle of the file you will see `save ()` and something like
+You just need to edit /etc/bash_completion.d/vyatta-cfg.
+About 20% down the file you will see `save ()` and something like

      save ()
      {